 - Account is more than 21 days past due

-- Customer has at least $110 in unpaid water bills
+- Customer has at least $110 in unpaid Aqua bills

 How do I sign up for Helping Hand?

-If you think you might be eligible for Helping Hand, call800.360.2998 or call the closest agency listed below that is closest to your residence.
-If you are unsure which agency to call, please call Aqua at 877.WTR.AQUA.
+If you think you might be eligible for Helping Hand call 800.360.2998 or the agency listed below that is closest to your residence.
+If you are unsure which agency to call, please call Aqua at 877.987.2782.

-If you’re eligible for Helping Hand, Aqua works with the referring agency to develop a good-faith payment plan for you.
+If you are eligible for Helping Hand, Aqua will work with the referring agency to develop a payment plan for you.
 In this plan a customer would pay:

 Helping Hand rewards customers who make timely payments with a credit to their account.
-First-time Helping Hand customers also receive a water conservation kit with information about how to detect and fix leaks and identify and make minor plumbing repairs that can help reduce consumption.
+First-time Helping Hand customers also receive a complimentary water conservation kit with information about how to detect and fix leaks and identify and make minor plumbing repairs that can help reduce consumption.
 The kit includes:

 How can I give others a Helping Hand?

-If you don’t need a Helping Hand, you might want to help others who do.
-If so, please use this link to print and download the form and include the amount of your tax-deductible donation and include it in the envelope along with your regular water bill payment.
-Your donation will go toward water bill credits for those less fortunate.
+If you don’t need the assistance of Helping Hand, but want to help others who do, please print and complete this form (PDF document) with the amount of your tax-deductible donation and include it in the envelope along with your regular Aqua water/sewer bill payment.
+Your donation will go towards water/sewer bill credits for customers who are less fortunate.

 Helping Hand Agencies